 - Immunological complications.

-- Errors and 'wrong blood' episodes - UK data from Serious Hazards of Transfusion (SHOT) suggests an error incidence of 283 per million components transfused in 2014.
+- Errors and 'wrong blood' episodes - the Serious Hazards of Transfusion (SHOT) report for the UK documented that an error incidence of 2,623 of just over 2 million components transfused in 2020.

 - Infections (bacterial, viral, possibly prion).

 Growing awareness of avoidable risk, and improved reporting systems, have led to a culture of better safety procedures as well as steps to minimise the use of transfusion.
-However, transfusion errors continue to occur and some serious adverse reactions continue to be unreported.
+The reporting rate of transfusion errors is improving although un-reporting of some serious adverse reactions still occasionally occurs.

 Alternative approaches to patient management should be used to reduce or eliminate the need for transfusion whenever possible.